Swiss Academies of Arts and Sciences

 TA-SWISS

 The mission of TA-SWISS is to recognise at an early stage technologies with the potential to fundamentally change society.
-It examines selected topics in depth, focusing in particular on controversial issues such as new applications of DNA analysis or bioelectronics.
+It examines selected topics in depth, focusing in particular on controversial issues such as new applications of DNA analysis, bioelectronics or health data.

 TA-SWISS